-We recommend you conduct your initial searches online.
+We recommend you start looking online.
 Most companies publish their job offers through their own websites as well as on specialised websites.
 If you already know the company you want to work for, check their website first.

-Do not neglect other media, such as job postings in newspapers, professional social networking sites, recruitment agencies and others.
+Do not overlook other media, such as job postings in newspapers, professional social networking sites, recruitment agencies and others.

 Professional social networking sites